Heineken unsettled by Thai move on Tiger Beer

 F&N's shares ended 2.5 percent higher at a record S$8.10 on Tuesday on strong volume after OCBC said it had received a bid for its stake in F&N. APB shares surged 6.7 percent to a record high of S$37.00.

-(Additional reporting by Eveline Danubrata and Kevin Lim in SINGAPORE and Philip Blenkinsop in BRUSSELS; Writing by Anshuman Daga; Editing by Matt Driskill and Edmund Klamann)
+(Additional reporting by Eveline Danubrata in SINGAPORE and Philip Blenkinsop in BRUSSELS; Writing by Anshuman Daga; Editing by Matt Driskill and Elaine Hardcastle)